mos9527/sssekai_blender_io/README.md

 # Installing & Updating
   **PLEASE NOTE:**
   The updater is still a W.I.P and has bugs!
-Report them in the [issues](https://github.com/mos9527/sssekai_blender_io/issues) tab.
+Please report them in the [issues](https://github.com/mos9527/sssekai_blender_io/issues) tab if you encounter one.

 - Make sure you have [Git](https://git-scm.com/downloads) installed on your system.
 - Download the addon [Bootstrapper](https://github.com/mos9527/sssekai_blender_io/blob/master/bootstrap.py)